The Bedfordshire Regiment in the Great War

 Throughout the 320 years the regiment has served the country, 44 Colonels have been at the head of the regiment, all of whom are listed below along with a brief biography.
 This is what I believe to be a definitive record of each Colonel of the regiment since it's formation in 1688, through every merger, change of name and amalgamation, up to the present day formation of the Royal Anglian Regiment.

 1688.
-Archibald Douglas was a Scotsman who raised the regiment in 1688 and was a veteran of many battles across several decades, including Tangiers and Sedgemoor.
-He was trusted emphatically by King James II, having served his family loyally for decades.
+Archibald Douglas was part of the powerful Douglas clan and raised the regiment in October 1688.
+Colonel Douglas was a veteran of many battles across several decades, in both French and British service, including Tangiers and Sedgemoor.
+He was trusted emphatically by Catholic King James II, having served his family loyally for decades.

-After he had served in the 1st Foot (Royal Scots) for many years and risen to the rank of Lt-Colonel, he was appointed to raise and lead the regiment on the 9th October.
-William of Orange's forces landed in Kent 5 November and the "Glorious Revolution" overthrew James II, who fled to France 21 December.
+After he had served in Douglas' Regiment of Foot (later Dumbarton's Regiment, the Royal Regiment, 1st Regiment of Foot, Royal Scots) for many years and risen to the rank of Lieutenant-Colonel, he was appointed to raise and raise a new regiment on the 9th October.
+William of Orange's forces landed in Kent 5 November and the "Glorious Revolution" overthrew the Catholic James II, who fled to France 21 December.